 The Frequency Reference Unit (FRU) generates all required local oscillator signals and sample clocks for the Radar Processor and REX.
-The High Power Amplifier (HPA) consists of multiple GaN amplifier stages providing over 500 W output power.
+The High-Power Amplifier (HPA) consists of multiple GaN amplifier stages providing over 500 W output power.
 A switch, under REX control, selects transmit polarization.
 Circulators are used at the interface to the antenna assembly to isolate transmit and receive paths.
 The antenna assembly contains high isolation diplexers that multiplex the radiometer spectrum (1400 to 1427 MHz) with the radar band (1217 to 1298 MHz).
-The radar data is processed on the ground using both a low-resolution scatterometer mode over the full swath and coherent synthetic aperture processing over the outer swath, see Fig. 2.
+The radar data is processed on the ground using both a low-resolution scatterometer mode over the full swath and coherent synthetic aperture processing over the outer swath, see Figure 2.

-IV.
-CONCLUSION
+5. CONCLUSION

-The GLOWS mission is designed to be a follow-on to SMAP.
-It will provide both active and passive L-band observations of the Earth to continue the ESDR started by SMOS and SMAP to support measurement soil moisture, ocean salinity, and sea ice thickness.
-By employing a novel rotating lens antenna system that imposes much simpler mechanical requirements on the spacecraft, the sensor can be flown on a much smaller and less expensive spacecraft.
+As technologies and innovations advance, small satellites truly can perform missions that were previously exclusive to larger satellites.
+The GLOWS mission is designed to be a follow-on to SMAP with extremely similar capabilities in a fraction of the size and cost.
+It will provide both active and passive L-band observations of the Earth with a 6-meter aperture to continue the ESDR started by SMOS and SMAP.
+The mission will allow a continuance of data collection to support the measurement and scientific study of soil moisture, ocean salinity, and sea ice thickness.